-Our curriculum for high school students focuses on three projects: the Student Simulation Project, the Job Shadowship Program and the Summer Research Training Program.
+Our curriculum for high school students focuses on three programs: the Student Simulation Program, the Job Shadowship Program and the Summer Research Training Program.

-The Student Simulation Project is a five-week program where students are given the full Mass General DACCPM experience.
+The Student Simulation Program is a five-week program where students are given the full Mass General DACCPM experience.
 Students meet once per week for two hours.

 During their first week, students receive an initial lecture on the basics of vital signs and anesthesia and learn exactly what an anesthesiologist looks for when assessing and diagnosing a patient.
 After mastering the basics, the young practitioners put their newly acquired knowledge into action and pair up to take respiratory rates, temperatures and blood oxygen levels under the supervision of our experts.

 In their second week, basic life training modules are introduced.
 Students practice CPR and use automated external defibrillators.

 In their third week, students receive hands-on training with anesthesia-related equipment directly from Mass General operating rooms.